imbalu/python-projects/README.md

 In this code 3 hours live location data of ISS space station which is taken from "http://api.open-notify.org/iss-now.json" is stored in mongodb using simple python code.
-The total of 10800 collections of data is inserted in mongodb server with this python code.
+The total of 10800 collections of data is inserted into mongodb server with this code.